ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 <a name="optimizations" />

-# Optimizations
+## Optimizations
 Operation fusion: Reactor has a mission to limit the overhead in stack and message passing.
 They distinguish 2 types of optimization:

 * Macro Fusion: Merge operators in one during assembly time, for example, if the user does .merge - .merge - .merge spring reactor is smart enough to put this in a single merge
 * Micro Fusion: Because of the Reactive specification and the asynchronous nature of the response, queues are heavily used, but creating a queue for every request/response is very costly.

-Spring Reactor will avoid to create a queues whenever possible and short circuit during the lifecycle of the request.
+Spring Reactor will avoid to create queues whenever possible and short circuit during the lifecycle of the request.
 They are going to merge the queue from downstream with the one from upstream - hence the name fusion.
 If the parent is something we can pull (an Iterable or a queue) then Reactor is going to use the parent as a queue, thus avoiding to create a new queue.
 This is very smart to do - but also very complicated to do yourself, but because Spring Reactor has this in place you do not have to deal with this hassle..

 <a name="what-is-around" />

-# What is around
+## What is around

 Reactor: a Simpler API.
 The entire framework just fits in 1 jar: reactor-core jar.